 Consider customer effort.
 Ask whether the issue has been resolved to the customer’s satisfaction (and not just first time).
 And use the information to identify the root cause of issues/problems so that they don’t happen again.

 Above all, though, if the customer suggests an issue or an improvement, feedback to the customer on their feedback.
 That shows you are listening and that you care.

-Thank to Michael Gray at Sensée
+Contributed by: Michael Gray at Sensée

 Let Customers Determine When, Where, Why, and How to Provide Feedback